hzmmohamed/config/notes.md

 Add GUI for brightness and volume control, it's easier to access when the keyboard key labels are not visible.
 Add keyboard shortcuts for go back and forward to my VSCodium config in home-manager Add Gill Sans font
-Add fontfor package
-font-manager
 - Add floating window rule location for QGIS's measure window.
 I want it to go by default in a corner of the screen not in the center.
-- Running `flameshot` from the CLI after sway has loaded works perfectly and has no issues.
-That means that the systemd service version should work fine only if I set its dependencies correctly.
-- Add zotero chromium extension
-- GTK applications panic when the env var GDK_BACKEND is set globally to wayland.
-I read online that GTK will automatically connect to the appropriate backend (wayland or xwayland).
-Try unsetting this env var.
 - Add Cadence for Pro-Audio management
 - Add Carla for hosting plugins outside the DAW
-- Try out nix conf editor
 - Add Theme Switcher to VSCodium to switch theme by time of day https://burkeholland.dev/posts/vscode/auto-switch-themes/#:~:text=Open%20the%20settings.,time%20(24%20hour%20format).